marjanpoimijat/berry-picker-tracker-docs/README.md

 #### Installation script for bash
 - [install.sh](https://github.com/marjanpoimijat/berry-picker-tracker-docs/blob/main/install.sh)
 Download the install script, navigate to a folder you wish to clone the repositories in, and run the install script with `<path>/install.sh`.
+After running the install script, frontend and backend are run with `<repository_path>/run.sh` inside their respective folders.
+- [Frontend usage](https://github.com/marjanpoimijat/berry-picker-tracker#usage) documentation will instruct how to run the app on an emulator or physical device.

-For more extensive installation instructions, check frontend and backend documentation.
+For more extensive installation instructions, check [frontend](https://github.com/marjanpoimijat/berry-picker-tracker) and [backend](https://github.com/marjanpoimijat/berry-picker-tracker-server) documentation.

 ### General Project Info